-I gained a lot of sympathy for Alex after reading Joe Torre’s book.
+I greatly sympathized with Alex after reading Joe Torre’s book.
 Torre spent most of the book telling us how awful Rodriguez was and how wonderful Jeter was.
-The one that got me was Alex was terrible.
-After all, he watched baseball highlights after games, and Jeter was great because he never looked at baseball after games.
+Torre’s book said to us that Alex watched baseball highlights after games, and Jeter was great because he never looked at baseball after games.
 Unfortunately, the book was so over the top (and, of course, I’m tired of the constant adoration Jeter gets) that it had the opposite effect on me.
 I liked Alex more and Jeter less after reading it.

 When Rodriguez started doing TV broadcasting, I liked him.
-He did his homework and came in with interesting things to say, but he has gone over to the dark side in recent times, giving us the standard cliches.
-Not that that has anything to do with whether he should be in the Hall.
+He did his homework and came in with interesting things to say, but he has gone over to the dark side recently, giving us the standard cliches.
+That has nothing to do with whether he should be in the Hall.

-Alex seems to get painted as a creep, and I don’t know if there are reasons for that or if it is the public relations campaign that MLB has been running against him.
+Alex gets painted as a creep, and I don’t know if there are reasons for that or if it is the public relations campaign that MLB has been running against him.

 But then there was also the moment with Howie Clark, which didn’t need anyone’s spin to make him look like a creep.
 I wrote:

 Rodriguez?
-Well, he seems to go through life like a child with no impulse control.
-If it seems like a good idea at the time, do it.
-I’m sure there wasn’t any active thought that ‘hey this guy is new to the league; let’s screw with him’.
-I think there is more impulse than thought with Alex.
+He seems to go through life like a child with no impulse control.
+If it is a good idea at the time, do it.
+I’m sure there wasn’t any active thought that ‘Hey, this guy is new to the league; let’s screw with him.’
+There is more impulse than thought with Alex.

 This poll is closed